-Within weeks of the release of the fourth annual report card an expanded data set will be made available online to allow for an inter-active cross school comparison on any available measure or a combination of measures.
+An expanded data set will be made available online upon release of the sixth annual report card to allow for an interactive cross school comparison on any available measure or a combination of measures.
+This will be available on our website at www.aims.ca.

-Please watch our website at www.aims.ca or subscribe to our newsletter at AIMS - Subscribe to Newsletter for an update when this information becomes available.